Stocking Your Refrigerator for Everyday Healthy Meals

 Our vegetable drawer almost constantly contains: Scallions, cabbage, lettuce or baby greens, cukes, peppers, carrots, celery, apples, hardy greens (kale, collards, chard), leafy greens (baby spinach is my favorite) broccoli, and cauliflower.

 Occasional veggies I enjoy but which aren’t continuous: sweet potatoes, eggplant, fennel, jicama, watercress, broccoli rabe, beets, fresh corn, and asparagus.
-Fresh herbs frequently on hand include parsley, cilantro, and dill.
-I like to wrap more perishable leafy greens and fresh herbs in paper towel before storing them in plastic bags or containers.

 The fruit drawer varies a bit more than the vegetable side, as fruit still seem to be more seasonal.
 A few fruits that are always present are: Ripe avocados, lemons, limes, and apples.
 In the winter, pears and oranges are added to those.
 In the summer, there’s a changing array of grapes, cherries, strawberries, blueberries, stone fruits and melons.